riverinme/Structure_Form_Finding_HH/readme.md

 - Set constrains
 `aaa.set_fix(*constrain)`
-    - "constrains" is a list of column and row numbers,i.g. e.g.
+    - "constrains" is a list of column and row numbers, e.g.
     `[[0, 0], [2, 4],...]`
     - To add additional constrains
     `aaa.set_fix([20, 20], [10, 10]) # optional for additional constrains`

 - Set joint loads
+`aaa.set_init_F(*loading)`
-`# "loading" is a list of column, row and joint force,e.g. e.g. [[0, 0, 1], [2, 4, 10],...]``
+    - "loading" is a list of column, row and joint force,e.g.
+    `[[0, 0, 1], [2, 4, 10],...]`
-`# Joint load are considered positive in gravity direction` `aaa.set_init_F(*loading)`
+    - Joint load are considered positive in gravity direction.
+    - One can just set initial loads of all 0 by
+    `aaa.set_init_F()`

 - Set bounday conditions
 `# "boundary_z" means to define initial z coords of every points.`
 `aaa.set_init_z(*boundary_z)`